SMMadhavan/Python-fundamentals/README.md

 Python Basics

 This repository contains my beginner-level Python practice programs.
-It includes simple examples such as arithmetic operations, slicing, and basic syntax exercises.
+It includes beginner friendly concepts such as arithmetic operations, slicing, data types and basic syntax exercises.

 Purpose of this repository:
 - To build consistency in coding